Velko/FsLibc/README.md

   for linking into kernel;
 * **RelCheck** - compiles with *almost release* settings.
 No debug info, full code optimization.
 The only difference from *Release* is that function names are still prefixed with `fslc_`.
 The purpose of this mode is to run unit tests on release code.
+Obviously, you still can not be absolutely sure if it will behave on different platform.
+But you may try to test on target platform running Linux.

 For *Debug* and *RelCheck* the compile commands are almost identical: